minimo-io/alt-wordpress-theme/README.md

 For a full list of known bugs visit https://minimo.io/2019/10-alt-wordpress-theme/#bugs

 If you have some more please submit an Issue, and let us know!
 If you have the guts, help us with some coding and [submit a Pull Request](https://github.com/minimo-io/alt-wordpress-theme/pulls) (we are -for the most part- nice people :)

+## Copyright

+ALT.
+Theme (aka."Alt Minimo" or Alt), Copyright 2019 minimo.io
+Alt is distributed under the terms of the GPL v2.0 or later license. :) Use it to make something cool.